 A. Course Review & Introduction (16 points total) 1.1 Instructions made clear how to get started and where to find various course components.
-3 3 1.2 Learners are introduced to the purpose and structure of the course.
+3 2 1.2 Learners are introduced to the purpose and structure of the course.
 3 3 1.3 Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other 2 2 forms of communication are clearly stated.
 1.4 Course and or institutional policies with which the learner is expected to comply are clearly 2 2 stated, or a link to current policies is provided.
 1.5 Minimum technology requirements are clearly stated and instructions for use provided.
 2 1 1.6 Prerequisite knowledge in the discipline and/or any required competencies are clearly stated.
 1 1 1.7 Minimum technical skills expected of the learner are clearly stated.
 1 1 1.8 The self-introduction by the instructor is appropriate and is available online.
 1 0 1.9 Learners are asked to introduce themselves to the class.
 1 1 Total 1 4

-- 1.1: A link is provided to the Blackboard LMS.
-The class outline indicates an introduction to the Blackboard LMS will be covered in the first class session. - 1.2: The purpose of the course is clearly stated in the syllabus. - 1.3: Since the class does not include an online component, etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication are offered as suggestions.
+- 1.1: Links to course supplements are encouraged in the course syllabus. - 1.2: The purpose of the course is clearly stated in the syllabus. - 1.3: Since the class does not include an online component, etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication are offered as suggestions.
 Examples include: - Be sensitive to the fact that there will be cultural and linguistic backgrounds, as well as different political and religious beliefs, plus other differences in general. - Use good taste when composing your responses in Discussion Forums.
 Swearing and profanity is also part of being sensitive to your classmates and should be avoided.
 Also consider that slang can be misunderstood or misinterpreted. - Don't use all capital letters when composing your responses as this is considered "shouting" on the Internet and is regarded as impolite or aggressive.
 It can also be stressful on the eye when trying to read your message. - Be respectful of your others' views and opinions.
 Avoid "flaming" (publicly attacking or insulting) them as this can cause hurt feelings and decrease the chances of getting all different types of points of view. - Be careful when using acronyms.
 If you use an acronym it is best to spell out its meaning first, then put the acronym in parentheses afterward, for example: Frequently Asked Questions (FAQs).
-After that you can use the acronym freely throughout your message. - Use good grammar and spelling, and avoid using text messaging shortcuts.
+After that you can use the acronym freely throughout your message. - Use good grammar and spelling, and avoid using text messaging shortcuts. - 1.4 The syllabus covers course activities, grading policies, attendance, and academic dishonesty.

-- 1.4 The syllabus covers course activities, grading policies, attendance, and academic dishonesty. - 1.5: Hands-on equipment needed is addressed.
+- 1.5: Hands-on equipment needed is addressed.
 Since the online component of the course is not mentioned, consider adding minimum requirements so students can access online content without difficulty. - 1.6: Prerequisites are listed in the syllabus. - 1.7: Minimal skills for students entering the course are listed. - 1.8: An instructor introduction is not provided in the syllabus.
-It is assumed this will happen in the first class meeting.
-No links are provided to an online course site. - 1.9: Nothing in the syllabus indicates explicitly that students are asked to introduce themselves.
+It is assumed this will happen in the first course meeting however providing a link in the syllabus to instructor website or LinkedIn is helpful. - 1.9: Nothing in the syllabus indicates explicitly that students are asked to introduce themselves.
 It is assumed this will happen during the introduction phase of the course.
 Consider setting up online discussions so that students can interact with each other online, outside the classroom.